1,600 Turf Professionals Converge on Lone Star State January 16-19, 2018

-(LAWRENCE, Kan.) – Sports Turf Managers Association (STMA) – the professional organization for 2,600 men and women managing sports fields worldwide who are critical to the safety of athletes and coaches – will host its 28th annual Conference & Exhibition January 24-27, 2017 in Lake Buena Vista, Fla.
+(LAWRENCE, Kan.) – Sports Turf Managers Association (STMA) – the professional organization for 2,600 men and women managing sports fields worldwide who are critical to the safety of athletes and coaches – will host its 29th annual Conference & Exhibition January 16-19, 2018 in Fort Worth, Texas.

-Registration for the Conference opens Saturday, October 1.
+Registration for the Conference opened Sunday, October 1.
 Receive complimentary entrance with new membership dues.
-Be sure to book online before January 6 to take advantage of “early bird” rates.
+Take advantage of the lowest rates by booking online before January 4.